Morse579/CSE_218_118_Fa20_Team_M/README.md

 <img src="https://github.com/WeibelLab-Teaching/CSE_218_118_Fa20_Team_M/blob/main/images/overview.jpeg?raw=true" width="800">

 #### AR Features
 - **Custom storyline & multiple endings:** The player acts as a cat shelter caregiver in the AR mode.
 When the player gets a new cat, they begin a subgame with a pre-designed storyline and an "outcome" that is determined by both the presets and player actions.
 All cats come with individual settings and background stories.
-Here is a detailed list of the possible outcomes:
+We also designed several "special tasks" that have significant impact on the outcome.
+The players are very likely to give their cats a satisfying outcome by completing their pre-assigned special task.
+Here is a detailed list of the possible outcomes and special tasks:
   - outcomes:
     - Cat got happily adopted.
     - Cat stayed at the shelter.
     - Cat ran away from you and became the stray king/queen.
     - Cat passed away.
+  - The special tasks are:
+    - I’m really craving some sardine.
+Could I have five of that?
+    - I’m feeling so lonely.
+Can you play with me using some toy for 10 times?

 <img src="https://github.com/WeibelLab-Teaching/CSE_218_118_Fa20_Team_M/blob/main/images/ar_storyline.jpeg?raw=true" width="800">

 - **Random generation of cat appearance, age, background:** A cat of random color, age and background will be generated in our database when users start the game.
 The difference of each cat might result in different stories and endings.